 Human resource department is entirely responsible for training the employee right from the scratch to till they become ready for the direct work in the organization.

-6. Recruiters can be external employees or even part time when recruitment process is needed:
+6. Recruiters can be external employees or even part time when selection and recruitment process is needed:

 So, either they are employed as part-time professionals or hired as external employees.
 Whereas the Human resources department takes care of hiring a recruiter as well as allocates tasks to the recruitment team.

 7. HR takes care of appraisals, promotions as well the further growth of the employee in the organization recruited by the HR:

 8. Recruiter takes care of the document verification, educating the clients about the hr recruitment process throughout the recruitment process designated by the HR: